Access4Learning/sif3-framework-dotnet/README.md

 - Added functionality for Consumers and Providers to store the session token (received after service registration) locally so that state can be maintained between Consumer and Provider sessions.
 - Improved exception handling and logging in the SifFramework library.
 - Updated the demo Consumers and Providers to reflect these changes.

+**Mar 30, 2015 - 0.18.1 Updated documentation to reflect recent changes**

+- Updated the US Provider project with configuration changes that should have been made in the last submission.
+- Updated all documentation to reflect recent changes.
+Documentation on SIF Broker integration is still incomplete.